2nd day in trial between rapper Flo Rida and drink company Celsius continues

 Representatives for the drink company said the deal with Flo Rida had expired, and despite the endorsement deal, they said they actually lost money.

-“We had to write a bunch off at the end, the product has a two year shelf life,” said John Fieldy, CEO of Celsius.
+“We actually had to write a bunch off at the end.
+The product has a two-year shelf life,” said Celsius CEO John Fieldy.

 The trial is expected to continue for at least another day.